medialab/defacto-enrichment-public/compile-rss/README.md

     |___committed-data/
 ```

-To run save the `enriched-urls.json` file's committed versions for this example scenario, assign the following information to the `get-history` options:
+To save all the committed versions of `enriched-urls.json` in this example scenario, assign the following information to the `get-history` options:

 - `--output` : `./versions`
 - `--repo` : `../git-repo`